 King and Queen to view Great Tapestry of Scotland and complete new panel

+King Charles and Queen Camilla to view Great Tapestry of Scotland and complete new panel

 The King and Queen are to view a tapestry telling the story of Scotland, including a new panel commemorating their visit and the coronation.